ScottKwang/CodeWithFriends-Spring2020/projects/impure/README.md

 Without a doubt the most useful resource is Oracle's documentation on the JVM class file format.
 Most notably the actual assembly instructions found [here](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-6.html) and the class file specification found [here](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.7.4).
 There's some other resources but I mostly just used those two.

 Then there's the tool for viewing the class file: `javap`.
 Although the way to properly run it is `javap -v CLASS_FILE_NAME`.
 This provides a readout of exactly what is in your class file.
-It's pretty useful for debugging things like a jump instruction that is pointing to the wrong location.
+It's pretty useful for debugging things like a jump instruction that is pointing to the wrong location or if you run out of stack space.

 ![Javap](https://i.imgur.com/KMohXlk.png)